Progressive tax: Psychological factors

-A 2011 study psychologists Shigehiro Oishi, Ulrich Schimmack, and Ed Diener, using data from 54 countries, found that progressive taxation was positively associated with the subjective well-being, while overall tax rates and government spending were not.
+A 2011 study by psychologists Shigehiro Oishi, Ulrich Schimmack, and Ed Diener, using data from 54 countries, found that progressive taxation was positively associated with subjective well-being, while overall tax rates and government spending were not.
 The authors added, "We found that the association between more-progressive taxation and higher levels of subjective well-being was mediated by citizens' satisfaction with public goods, such as education and public transportation."
 Tax law professor Thomas D. Griffith, summarizing research on human happiness, has argued that because inequality in a society significantly reduces happiness, a progressive tax structure which redistributes income would increase welfare and happiness in a society.
 Since progressive taxation reduces the income of high earners and is often used as a method to fund government social programs for low income earners, calls for increasing tax progressivity have sometimes been labeled as envy or class warfare, while others may describe such actions as fair or a form of social justice.

-Even with studies that conclude that a progressive tax can be positively associated with the increased well-being of certain individuals, experts point out that many wealthy democracies are often hesitant to enforce progressive taxes.
-A study conducted by Yale political scientist Kenneth Scheve and David Stasavage of New York University published in the Comparative Political Studies journal helps explains why that is.
-Their research findings concluded that voters hold the belief that all citizens should be treated equally with regards to taxation regardless of the income that they bring in.
-The authors point to this reasoning as one of the main reasons certain countries refuse to raise taxes on the wealthier despite rising inequality.
-Kenneth Scheve is quoted saying, “Progressive taxation is a powerful policy tool for responding to rising inequality, but we found that wealthy democracies don’t resort to it very often.”
-The study results result from studies conducted in the United Kingdom, United States, and Germany.
-Contrary to a progressive tax, some voters argue that a fair tax system should take into account whether individuals earned their wealth through hard work compared to others.
+Even though studies conclude that a progressive tax can be positively associated with increased well-being among certain individuals, experts note that many wealthy democracies are often hesitant to enforce progressive taxes.
+A study conducted by Yale political scientist Kenneth Scheve and David Stasavage of New York University, published in the journal Comparative Political Studies, helps explain why that is.
+Their research found that voters believe all citizens should be treated equally in terms of taxation, regardless of income.
+The authors cite this reasoning as one of the main reasons certain countries refuse to raise taxes on the wealthy despite rising inequality.
+Kenneth Scheve is quoted as saying, "Progressive taxation is a powerful policy tool for responding to rising inequality, but we found that wealthy democracies don't resort to it very often".
+The study results are from studies conducted in the United Kingdom, the United States, and Germany.
+Contrary to a progressive tax, some voters argue that a fair tax system should take into account whether individuals earned their wealth through hard work, rather than whether others did.
 This perspective emphasizes equal-treatment fairness norms, which suggest that all citizens should be treated equally in areas such as voting rights and legal protections.
 Accordingly, these voters believe that everyone should pay the same tax rate, mirroring the concept of equal treatment.
-While progressive tax policies may address income inequality in certain countries, there is a significant segment of the population that opposes them based on this notion of political equality.
+While progressive tax policies may address income inequality in certain countries, a significant segment of the population opposes them on the grounds of political equality.
 This opposition may hinder the formation of a consensus to address inequality by raising taxes on higher incomes and wealth.